 "Children are open to the cycle of life and the reality that everything has birth and dies," Melanie Gordon, former Director of Ministry with Children with Discipleship Ministries of The United Methodist Church explains.
 "We only need to make it simple for them.
 Talk to them in terms they will understand."

 Taking pictures: "One way to engage children in looking at the cycle of life during Lent," Gordon offers, "is through a camera lens by seeking out images that help us turn to God."
-Picture Lent, a ministry of the Life Enrichment Center of the Florida Annual Conference, invites participants to post pictures to social media that relate to daily devotions on their blog.
-"This is an excellent way to use media as a positive tool," Gordon says.
+Rethink Church's Lent Photo-a-Day practice offers a Scripture-inspired word that you can consider as a family.
+When you see something that reminds you of the word, snap a photo and post it on social media as a way of encouraging others.

 Donating coats: Holy Week begins with a celebration.
 On Palm Sunday, Jesus' followers cheer him as he enters Jerusalem, laying their cloaks on the ground for Jesus' animal to walk on.
 Schmucker's congregation uses this story as an opportunity to serve.

 "We invite the congregation to bring coats to worship on Palm Sunday," she explains.
 "During the Parade of Palms the children gather all the coats and bring them to the altar as an offering."

 In our homes, after sharing the Palm Sunday story, parents and children can go to their closets to select coats and clothes they no longer need.
 Donate the clothes and teach your children how giving to others is a way of giving to Jesus (see Matthew 25:31-40).

 Maundy (Holy) Thursday